JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Version numbers and SemVer

 The version of `DynamicalSystems` by itself is a bit meaningless, because the module does not have any source code, besides re-exporting other modules and offering some visualization functionality.
+The subpackages that compose `DynamicalSystems` follow rigorous versioning, bearing in mind the warning message shown below.

 For transparency, the packages and versions used to build the documentation you are reading now are:

 ```@setup MAIN